 The new benches have easily accessible leveling feet and an open “table” design, allowing one to sit at the bench more easily than at the old benches.
 The more open design also allows greater flexibility in clamping directly to the benchtop.

 The new router table is a huge improvement.
 Integrated storage keeps bits, tools and parts from getting lost.
 Router mounting flange can easily be adjusted in very fine increments and bit changes are far simpler.
 The fence is sturdier and far more precise as well as being much simpler to adjust.
 There is also better shop-vac integration to keep dust and chips off of the work surface, out of the air, and off of the shop floor.

 The shop upgrades greatly benefit the membership, but also benefit Steve’s program in making a better workspace for him and his students.
 Using locally harvested wood, supporting a great local non-profit (and member) and the reciprocity of shared resources is a great example of what the NextFab community can do.
 Drop in to the woodshop at Washington Avenue to check out the new benches.

-If you are looking to resolve that New Year’s resolution in the woodshop, check out our class packs!
+If you are looking to resolve that New Year’s resolution in the woodshop, check out our woodworking classes!